apollographql/apollo-ios/docs/source/api/ApolloWebSocket/classes/WebSocketTransport.md

 public class WebSocketTransport
 ```

-A network transport that uses web sockets requests to send GraphQL subscription operations to a server, and that uses the Starscream implementation of web sockets.
+A network transport that uses web sockets requests to send GraphQL subscription operations to a server.

 ## Properties
 ### `delegate`